Notary / lawyer: found in the AI era

 97%

-97% of clients check a professional online before hiring — even when referred.
-No profile, no visible reviews = doubt, and doubt costs the mandate.
+97% of clients check a professional online before hiring, even when referred.
+A visible profile and reviews make their decision easier.

 Share of consumers who used a search engine to look up a lawyer they had contacted.